-Section A - to be completed by the person dealing with the Formal Resolution Stage Student/s Name/s Name of person dealing with the Formal Resolution Stage - usually Head of HRRC Was informal resolution attempted?
+Section A - to be completed by the person dealing with the Formal Resolution Stage Complainant Name Name of person dealing with the Formal Resolution Stage - usually Head of HRRC Was informal resolution attempted?
 Yes/No If no, please state why not.
 If yes, please state why this failed.
 Has evidence been provided to support the complaint?
 Yes/No If yes, please state the nature of this evidence

-be achieved.

-Section B to be completed by Head of HRRC or nominee at or after the formal meeting with the
+State the resolution or remedy that the complainant would like and whether this is reasonable and can be achieved.
+Section B to be completed by Head of HRRC or nominee at or after the formal meeting with the complainant Date of formal meeting with the complainant Record of discussion Resolution suggested (if applicable) Resolution agreed by complainant?

-complainant

-Date of formal meeting with student

-Record of discussion

-Resolution suggested (if applicable)

-nesolution suggested (if applicable)

-Resolution agreed by student?
 Yes/No (if applicable)

 Proceed to Investigation Stage?
 Yes/No

 Section C - Investigation

 Please outline the nature of the investigation:

 Dates and records of meeting with others

 Details of findings

+Section D - Formal Resolution Stage outcome

+Date of notification to complainant:

+Resolution suggested to complainant: